A Guide to Desert Bikepacking

-The images for this post were taken on a winter bikepacking trip in Southern New Mexico.
-Thanks to Gary Blakley for his insights, and the bikepacking crew in Las Cruces for their excellent trail advice.
+The images for this post were taken on a winter bikepacking trip in Southern New Mexico, a section of which was part of the Monumental Loop.
+Thanks to Gary Blakley for his insights and the bikepacking crew in Las Cruces for their excellent trail advice.

 Have any desert riding tips to share?
 Let us know in the comments below!